Wallis16/Data-Visualization-using-Python/README.md

 ### Udemy_Data-Visualization-using-Python

-There are 4 files, where you can find what is showing in these images.
+There are 4 files, where you can find what is shown in these images.